Hussam-creator/cybersecurity-portfolio/Writeups/HackTheBox/Forest/README.md

 ...
 ```
 Key Findings:
-- Accessible ports DNS (53), Kerberos (88), and LDAP (389) reveal the target machine is Active Directory Domain Controller
+- Accessible ports DNS (53), Kerberos (88), and LDAP (389) indicate the target is an Active Directory Domain Controller
 - Port 445 (SMB) is exposed
 - Port 5985 (WinRM) is exposed

-Further enumeration was performed by utilizing the tool `enum4linux` to discover any potential shares or users.
+Further enumeration was performed using `enum4linux` to identify accessible SMB shares and enumerate domain users.
 ```
 enum4linux 10.129.95.210
 ```